-Art museums are sterile, quiet with people glaring at you, protecting the art.
+Art museums are sterile and quiet with people glaring at you, protecting the art.
 Music stores and other retail shops that sell hands-on products should not resemble art museums.

-There HAS to be a sales process if you expect them to take the instrument home.
+There MUST be a sales process if you expect them to take the instrument home.
 Facts are boring.
-What does the instrument do for the musician, how does it help them express themselves in a new way?
-That’s what sells…
+What does the instrument do for the musician, and how does it help them express themselves in a new way?

 But closing a sale like that doesn’t work if you haven’t built the foundation of trust with the shopper first.

-To that point, the CEO of Gibson Guitars, in an interview with Billboard, noted that music stores have little seating, are generally unwelcoming to women and often located in seedy districts that turn off families.
+To that point, the CEO of Gibson Guitars once noted that music stores have little seating, are generally unwelcoming to women, and are often located in seedy districts that turn off families.

-I would add the whole joy of music is often absent in many music stores.
+I would add the whole joy of music can be absent in some old-school music stores.

-The fixtures are frequently old, the ceiling light covers have yellowed, the carpets are dirty, and often they are painted in blacks and greys – hardly the stuff of modern retailing.
+The fixtures are frequently old, the ceiling light covers have yellowed, the carpets are dirty, and often they are painted in blacks and grays – hardly the stuff of modern retailing.

-Rows and rows of expensive guitars hang on the wall out of reach, either with no price tags or the same yellow sale tags on each one, neither which encourage exploration.
+Rows and rows of expensive guitars hang on the wall out of reach, either with no price tags or the same yellow sale tags on each one, neither of which encourages exploration.

-But it’s not just guitar stores, I’ve also been in piano stores with signs, “Do Not Play Piano.”
+It’s not just guitar stores; I’ve also been in piano stores with signs “Do Not Play Piano.”
 Geez.

-Top that off with a staff of guitar bros who look down their noses at anyone but pros and you’ve got yourself a very intimidating environment.
+Top that off with a staff who might look down their noses at anyone but pros, and you’ve got yourself a very intimidating environment.

-Many bemoan the lack of guitar hereos who may have driven sales in the past.
-Be that as it may, what are you going to do now to survive?
+Many bemoan the lack of guitar heroes who may have driven sales in the past.
+Be that as it may, what will you do now to survive?

-I don’t know if you’ve noticed but School of Rock franchises are growing by leaps and bounds and attendance at the annual NAMM music show set record attendance this past January.
+I don’t know if you’ve noticed, but School of Rock franchises are growing by leaps and bounds, and attendance at the annual NAMM music show set records for attendance.
 There’s plenty of interest in making music.

 Why do people stop and look at a street performer or watch a video of someone playing an instrument?
 Because they wish they could express themselves like that!